 In today's blog post from the Law Office of Bryan Fagan, I would like to go through some creative solutions to some problems that you may be facing in your family law case.
 Some of these problems are unique.
 Others are more common and run-of-the-mill.
 If you see a solution that you like or intrigues you, I recommend you contact our office to set up a meeting with one of our experienced family law attorneys.
 This is the creative and practical problem-solving you will get when hiring one of our attorneys to represent you and your family for a southeast Texas family law case.

 What about parental rights and duties?

 That is where we need to start this discussion.
-Many people come into our office for a free of charge consultation, their hair on fire and ready to tell one of our lawyers how there is no way that he or she will accept that their child's other parent will be able to have any time to spend with their child after this case.
-That parent is neglectful/emotionally abusive/rude/nasty/etc. and as a result, should lose their parental rights or at least only be able to see their child a couple of times a year.
+Many people come into our office for a free of charge consultation, their hair on fire and ready to tell one of our lawyers how there is no way that they will accept that their child's other parent will be able to have any time to spend with their child after this case.
+That parent is neglectful/emotionally abusive/rude/nasty/etc. and as a result, they should lose their parental rights or at least only be able to see their child a couple of times a year.

 Before we go any further in today's blog post, I wanted to share with you the basics of what it means to be a parent in Texas- at least according to the Texas Family Code.
-First and probably most important you have the right to have your child.
+First and probably most important, you have the right to have your child.
 This means that you have the right to have your child with you for designated periods.
 If you have no court orders in place, those times could be between never and always.
-If you have a court order in place, that court order will set forth the periods that you can have your child.
+If you have a court order in place, that court order will set forth the period you can have your child.